Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’d been casually collecting miles and points for a while.
 But it really kicked off a couple of years ago when my partner and I were living in the UK and flew back to reunite with our families (and the sun).
 We received unexpected upgrades on British Airways from premium economy to Business Class and I got an eye-opening taste of the “lie-flat experience” for the first time.

 From that point, I made my mind up to do whatever it would take to avoid economy as much as possible!
-And within a few months, we’d both tapped Chase for the Chase Sapphire Preferred and United MileagePlus Explorer cards and were off to the races.
+And within a few months, we’d both tapped Chase for the Chase Sapphire Preferred Card and United MileagePlus Explorer cards and were off to the races.

 Why did you start your blog?
 What’s special about it?